jakobnissen/jakobnissen.github.io/posts/latency.md

 An author may extend functions they defined themselves with new methods, or they may extend other people's functions with methods whose signature contain types they defined themselves.
 But defining a method for a function in someone else's code, using only someone else's types is frowned upon as "type piracy".

-Incendentally, this is analogous to Rust's "orphan rule" - except that Rust's compiler makes it _impossible_ to break the orphan rule, whereas in Julia, we acknowledge that it may occationally be convenient to commit type piracy (say, between two packages under the same project), and so we merely advise you against doing it.
+Incidentally, this is analogous to Rust's "orphan rule" - except that Rust's compiler makes it _impossible_ to break the orphan rule, whereas in Julia, we acknowledge that it may occasionally be convenient to commit type piracy (say, between two packages under the same project), and so we merely advise you against doing it.

 Type piracy can lead to massive cache invalidations, but it's fortunately rare, so it does not account for the large-scale invalidations prior to Julia 1.5.
 To understand _those_, we have to look at how Julia deals with _uninferable code_, that is, code where the compiler doesn't know the types of all variables.